Buehler, Dodgers shut down Nationals in NLDS Game 1

 A.J.
 Pollock led off the first inning with a walk for the Dodgers before Corbin recorded a pair of strikeouts.
 Consecutive walks to Cody Bellinger, Chris Taylor and Muncy got Corbin's first career playoff start off to a rocky beginning.
 The left-hander settled down until giving up a two-out walk to Bellinger in the fifth.
 After an infield single from Taylor, Muncy's hard grounder went through Kendrick's legs for a run, with Taylor thrown out at home by right fielder Adam Eaton on the play.

-Two more walks in the seventh helped set up Muncy's two-run single, matching his high for RBIs in a playoff game, also achieved in Game 1 of last year's NLDS against the Atlanta Braves. --Field Level Media
+Two more walks helped set up Muncy's two-run single, matching his high for RBIs in a playoff game, also achieved in Game 1 of last year's NLDS against the Atlanta Braves.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)